tcrurav/bluecity/README.md

 ## Repo news

+* July 9th:
+    - Carlos Sánchez, Aarón Medina and Tiburcio have worked in a new function to display available parkings and its map.
+    - Now the user can click on a parking to view its detailed information including a picture of the place.
+* June 10th:
+    - Carlos Sánchez has kept on sharing his desktop through Google Meet and Aarón and Tiburcio have worked in a new branch feature/remapping.
+    - Now the ParkingsWithFreeScooters (former name was Mapping) component gets the userId from the logged on user.
+    - After the online session Tiburcio has solved the crash when user signs out from Renting page.
+It was because the props.history was not passed on to the component.
 * June 3rd:
     - Carlos Carlos Sánchez has kept on sharing his desktop through Google Meet and Aarón and Tiburcio have worked in the branch feature/mapping in order to create a working leaflet map to show all free scooter parkings available.
 We got it!
 Today it shows the leaflet map finally getting data from the Backend.
     - We have added the ER diagram from WebStorm IDE Grip into the README.md.